UtsNlpGroup/FinInsightAI/README.md

 | **Max response time** | 14.99 s |
 | **Pass rate** (within time limit) | **95.2%** (20 / 21) |

+Per-query completion must fall within the **10 s** agent SLA (see Performance Tests).
+For the evaluation scorecard, the pass-rate acceptance threshold is **≥ 90%** of queries meeting that SLA.

 The single timeout failure occurs on a complex multi-tool query (SEC filings + live data + portfolio lookup) that requires three sequential tool calls.
 Simple queries (single tool) typically complete in 3–5 seconds.

 ---